 Published Date: Jun 25, 2019

-Analysing the federal finances, SDPI executive Director Dr Abid Qaiyum Suleri stated the first federal price range of Pakistan Tehreek-e-Insaf (PTI) authorities became extra or much less the same as the previous 5 budgets under the international monetary Fund (IMF) programme.
+Analysing the budget, SDPI Executive Director Dr Abid Qaiyum Suleri said the first federal budget of PTI was more or less the same as previous five budgets under the IMF programme.

-He stressed the need for synchronising the Federal Board of sales (FBR) and the national Database and Registration Authority (NADRA) facts with the assist of technology, which could assist attain tax evaders and acquire the revenue-collection target of Rs5,555 billion.
+Dr Suleri emphasised the need for synchronising Federal Board of Revenue (FBR) and National Database and Registration Authority (Nadra) data with the help of technology as determining factor to help reach tax evaders to achieve the ambitious target of Rs5,555 billion revenue collection.

 He said the government should make the asset declaration scheme successful to get rid of indirect taxes, and meet the Financial Action Task Force (FATF) conditions.
 Besides the government should evolve a regulatory mechanism to document gold and real-estate market where a substantial amount of assets and money is parked, he added.